The Bankrate promise

+6. A gift of crypto is treated the same as other gifts

+If you’ve given cryptocurrency to someone, perhaps a younger relative as a way to spark interest, your gift will be treated the same way as any similar gift would be.
+So it can be subject to the gift tax if it’s over $17,000 in 2023.
+And if it comes time for the recipient to sell the gift, the cost basis remains the same as the giver’s cost basis.

 That said, there are some ways to escape the gift tax, even if you go over the annual threshold, such as taking advantage of the lifetime exemption.

 7. Inherited cryptocurrency is treated like other inherited assets

 Inherited cryptocurrency is treated like other capital assets that are passed from one generation to another.
-They may be subject to estate taxes if the estate exceeds certain thresholds ($11.7 million and $12.06 million in 2021 and 2022, respectively).
+They may be subject to estate taxes if the estate exceeds certain thresholds ($12.92 million in 2023).

 Like stock, cryptocurrency enjoys a stepped-up cost basis to the fair value on the day of death.
 So generally, cryptocurrency is treated for most people like a typical capital asset, says Harris.

 8. The wash-sale rule does not apply to cryptocurrency